Signal propagation and linear response in the delay Vicsek model: Linear Response to a leader

 \section{Linear Response to a leader}

 So far, we have analyzed the response of a Vicsek flock with retarded interactions in terms of signal propagation, as appropriate in the most general context of its applications.
 However, in a more physics-focused context, it may be more natural to interpret the results within the framework of linear response theory and the fluctuation-dissipation relations known for equilibrium systems.
 In the latter case, non-invasive measurements of correlation functions suffice to know the response functions for arbitrary weak perturbations~\cite{zwanzig2001nonequilibrium}.
-However, for systems far from equilibrium, such relations are generally not available~\cite{Altaner2016,Jung2021}.
+However, for systems far from equilibrium, such as the VM, such practical relations are generally not available~\cite{Altaner2016,Jung2021} and one has to measure the real response of the system to specific perturbations.

-In accord with our previous discussion, we will investigate the response of the time delay VM to perturbations induced by a (or various) leader(s).
+In accord with our previous discussion, we will investigate the response of the delay VM to perturbations induced by a (or various) leader(s).
 To provide results independent of initial conditions, we consider perturbations that bring the system from one steady state to another perturbed one.
-The VM eventually converges to a steady state, which is independent of the initial conditions, for a non-zero rotational noise and if the models is solved, e.g., with periodic boundaries.
+The VM eventually converges to a steady state, which is independent of the initial conditions, for a non-zero rotational noise and if the model is solved, e.g., with periodic boundaries.
 The collective maneuver scenario of Sec.~\ref{Sec Turns} requires that the size of the periodic box is inversely proportional to the curvature of the leaders' trajectory (so that it fits in the box), which is not a suitable situation for computer analysis.
 On the other hand, the perturbation scenario of Sec.~\ref{Perturbation} induces a relaxation of the system to its (slightly rotated) initial steady state, and one can measure the characteristics of this relaxation, which have to some extent been discussed in Sec.~\ref{Perturbation}.
 We now turn to the scenario of Ref.~\cite{pearce2016linear}, where one applies a permanent torque to the leader(s), which induces a steady state with a nonzero circular flux of the particles.